Recent NewsView All Recent News

 Angelino: Committee Meetings Are Meant to be Accessible to The Public

 Joseph Angelino was elected to the New York State Assembly on November 3, 2020.
-His district is comprised of parts of Delaware, Broome, Chenango and Otsego counties.
+His district is comprised of parts of Broome, Chenango, Delaware, Madison, Otsego and Sullivan counties.

 As an Assemblyman, Joseph will work to protect the interests of New York’s incredible law enforcement agents, ensure veterans have every opportunity to thrive upon returning from service, and fight for the state’s struggling middle class.